 The clinical presentation of patients with NIHID can be varied and includes 1-3:

 - abnormal ocular movements and oculogyric crises

-- generalised cognitive degeneration and behavioural changes
+- generalized cognitive degeneration and behavioral changes

 - peripheral neuropathy

 - episodic intestinal pseudoobstruction

 - epilepsy: reported but uncommon

 The diagnosis can be made using peripheral nerve biopsy (e.g. sural nerve) 1 or myenteric plexus biopsy (e.g. rectal biopsy)2-3.

 NIHID is characterized by accumulation of eosinophilic intranuclear inclusions which can be found widely within both the central and peripheral nervous system including sympathetic and myenteric ganglion neurons, dorsal root ganglion neurons, and spinal motor neurons 1-3.